gabriel-azion/doc-studies-mocks/blogposts/local-dev/en2.md

 Second, it’s necessary to define the behavior of the handleRequest function.
 This function has `event.request` as the signature.
 This data can be used later on to implement the necessary logic, such as:

-   Manipulate cookies.
+- Manipulate cookies.
-   Implement a behavior based on the HTTP request method (POST, GET, PUT, DELETE).
+- Implement a behavior based on the HTTP request method (POST, GET, PUT, DELETE).
-   Access request metadata.
+- Access request metadata.

+>It's mandatory to return a response object with fetch.

 The `handleRequest` function can be defined as: